Lifestyle

 Boiled yam

-Potato could also be another rich substitute to yam, and potatoes are known to have a meaningful quantity of protein.
-Plantains come with an additional benefit besides the vitamins, minerals and carbohydrates in them.
+Potatoes are another rich substitute for yam.
+And potatoes are known to have a meaningful quantity of protein.
+Plantains are fruits, but they come with an additional benefit – with enough vitamins, minerals and carbohydrates.
 Along with all other species of the banana family, they are great for inducing sleep, and calm nerves.

 • Try scrambled eggs mixed with tomatoes and pepper.
 You can throw in some diced or minced meat, fish, veggies or sausages.

-• Or prepare a mix of chopped vegetables (leafy greens, carrots, onions, celery, garlic, pepper, tomatoes etc), fry them lightly, add season and salt to taste.
+• Or prepare a mix of chopped vegetables (leafy greens, carrots, onions, celery, garlic, pepper, tomatoes etc).
+Fry them lightly, add seasoning and salt to taste.
 Add fish, meat or crayfish if you like.

 • You may want to add boiled beans (or rich bean stew) to your yam, potato or plantain.
 Put some fried pepper and/or tomato stew on top.
 It tastes wonderful.